3l4x/intersection-observer-navbar/README.md

 # Intersection Observer Navbar

-This project is an example of how to use the Intersection Observer API to change the style of a navbar as the user scrolls through different sections of a webpage.
+This project I made in 2021 to practise the Intersection Observer API.
+It changes the style of a navbar as the user scrolls through different sections of a webpage.
+I refactored and changed the code a bit on 1/21/2023.

 ## Features